 9| Props

 Sue teaches animation and set design at Bennington College, Vermont, USA.
-She has promised to help out making two props that are essential to The Gaze: a palanquin for Jacob Haafner and a photo camera for Quintina.
+She has promised to help with making two props that are essential to The Gaze: a palanquin for Jacob Haafner and a photo camera for Quintina.
 Photography was introduced to India around 1860.
 The camera is very much about the gaze and the ‘other’, but we need to find out what kind of camera was used in the 1870s, the period in which the play is situated.
-Additionally, we wonder what kind of word would have been used to refer to the images — where they already then called ‘photos’?
-The palanquin for us is a colonial symbol: the white man carried by 4 or 6 bearers, but also can create scope for a bit of comedy as the latter can literally shake up the white man’s comfort a bit whilst they carry him along.
+The palanquin for us is a colonial symbol: the white man carried by 4 or 6 bearers, but it also creates scope for a bit of comedy as the latter can literally shake up the white man’s comfort whilst he is being carried.

 Previous